2mol/site/content/posts/elm-webapp-intro.md

 ---
-title: "Building an Elm webapp"
+title: "Ingredients to building an Elm app"
 date: 2019-08-15T13:12:06+02:00
 draft: true
 ---

-# Why

 I recently started a new side-project for which I want to write a single-page app.
 Since my front-end language of choice is Elm, I had to figure out a lot of Elm-specific solutions and approaches to some of the common building blocks necessary for a SPA.